TeamRPC/ld32_b/README.md

 there are challenges and deeds a deed is an attempt to win the challenge

-    hero:$heroId:challenges      - list of challenges a player has created hero:$heroId:deeds           - list of deeds a player has done challenge:$id:hero           - the creator of this challenge challenge:$id:sounds         - list of urls to sound clips challenge:availables         - list of available challenges
+    hero:$heroId                     - shows that hero exists. contains hero id hero:$heroId:savecode            - contains savecode for this hero hero:$heroId:challenges          - list of challenges a player has created hero:$heroId:deeds               - list of deeds a player has done hero:$heroId:level               - the hero's level
+    hero:counter                     - counter for deriving hero Ids hero:call:$callId                - active calls from this hero.
+TTL 1h
+    challenge:$challengeId:hero      - the creator of this challenge challenge:$challengeId:sounds    - list of urls to sound clips challenge:availables             - list of available challenges
-    challenge:counter            - counter for challange ids
+    challenge:counter                - counter for deriving challange ids

-challenge sound list is open to the creator

 *when creating a challenge*